TalAmuyal/py_gaming/README.md

 # Py Gaming

-This is an excercise project to learn python.
+This is an exercise project to learn python.

 ## Requirements